-As of September 20, 2014 the Company had a work force of 29 employees, consisting of 27 fulltime employees of the Company and two temporary employees.
+As of September 22, 2015 the Company had a work force of 31 employees, consisting of 26 fulltime employees of the Company, 4 part-time employees of the Company, and 1 temporary employee.
 Fluctuations in the work force during the year generally result from uneven contract requirements and variations in the mix of products.

-Revenues and earnings for orders for replacement parts and other short term business, including generators not ordered under the 2kW contract described below, are recorded when deliveries of product are made and title and risk of loss have been transferred to the customer and collection is probable.
+Revenues and earnings for orders for replacement parts and other short term business are recorded when deliveries of product are made and title and risk of loss have been transferred to the customer and collection is probable.

-Revenues and estimated earnings under long-term defense contracts (including research and development contracts, except as described below in this paragraph) are recorded using the percentage-of-completion method of accounting, measured as the percentage of costs incurred to estimated total costs of each contract.
-For the Company's indefinite delivery, indefinite quantity contract to provide 2kW generator sets to the military, which expired on November 30, 2013, percentage-of-completion calculations have been based on individual "Delivery Orders" which were periodically received for specified quantities.
+Revenues and estimated earnings under long-term defense contracts (including research and development contracts) are recorded using the percentage-of-completion method of accounting, measured as the percentage of costs incurred to estimated total costs of each contract.
 These calculations require management to estimate the cost to complete open orders.
 Changes between those estimates and the actual cost of completion of delivery orders impact the revenue recognition in each reporting period.
 Estimates are adjusted as necessary on a quarterly basis.
 For research and development contracts total costs incurred are compared to total expected costs for each contract.
-During the fiscal year ended June 30, 2014, the Company had one development contract for which it recognized revenues on a milestone basis.
-As of June 30, 2014 the Company had no uncompleted contracts on which revenue has been recognized on a percentage of completion basis.
+As of June 30, 2015 and 2014, the Company had no uncompleted contracts on which revenue has been recognized on a percentage of completion basis.